Andrew M Weiner

 Photo credit: Purdue University

-He has graduated 48 PhD students, is the author of the textbook Ultrafast Optics, and has published eleven book chapters, over 1,000 journal and conference papers, and is the inventor of 18 US patents.
-An engaged volunteer he has served as Editor-in-chief of Optics Express, and chaired multiple conferences including the National Academy’s U.S. Frontiers of Engineering Meeting and the Conference on Lasers and Electro-Optics (CLEO).
+He has graduated 48 PhD students, was the author of the textbook Ultrafast Optics, and published eleven book chapters, over 1,000 journal and conference papers, and is the inventor of 18 US patents.
+An engaged volunteer, he served as Editor-in-chief of Optics Express, and chaired multiple conferences including the National Academy’s U.S. Frontiers of Engineering Meeting and the Conference on Lasers and Electro-Optics (CLEO).

 Andrew M Weiner died on 13 February 2024, please see Optica's memorial entry.